dancer1325/create-react-app/docusaurus/docs/custom-templates.md

 title: Custom Templates
 ---

-> Note: this feature is available with `react-scripts@3.3.0` and higher.
+* included with
+  * `react-scripts@3.3.0`+

+* Custom Templates
+  * == build your OWN template
+  * TODO:
-Custom Templates enable you to select a template to create your project from, while still retaining all of the features of Create React App.
+  * enable you to select a template to create your project from, while still retaining all of the features of Create React App.

 You'll notice that Custom Templates are always named in the format `cra-template-[template-name]`, however you only need to provide the `[template-name]` to the creation command.